- In 2017 graduated 936 senior Crosby Scholars; the program has graduated 8,830 seniors since 1993

 - College Fair required for high school students Excelencia Program for hispanic females in selected schools

-- “It’s Our Call/ It's Our Call" drug and alcohol screening program participation required in high school
+- “It’s My Call/ It's Our Call" drug and alcohol screening program participation required in high school

 - Reaching Academic Potential Program (RAPP) for ninth grade students